LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Experiment

-\myparagraph{Experimental Details.} The resampler is first pre-trained using MAE for $100k$ steps.
+\myparagraph{Experimental Details.} The resampler is first pre-trained using MAE for $100k$ steps with $L=256$.
 After pre-training the resampler, we fuse the modality with the LLM in another two training stages.
-We use Qwen2.5-7B-Instruct~\cite{qwen25} as the LLM to balance training cost and performance.
-The adapters are inserted to decoder layers $\{1,3,5,7\}$ in LLM.
+We use Qwen2.5-7B-Instruct~\cite{qwen25} as LLM.
+We insert CARA modules at decoder layers $\{1,3,5,7\}$.
 In the first fusion stage, we freeze the resampler and LLM, but with STM on and only train the projector, TIS, and CARA with $M = 96$.
 During this stage, we train the model using the report data in WSI-Bench~\cite{liang2025wsi}.
 In the second fusion stage, we use all the VQA pairs and unfreeze the latents and the last layer of the resampler.
-More details are in \cref{app:training_detail}.
+Key hyperparameters are as follows.
+MAE pretraining uses 100k steps with 75\% masking, AdamW (lr $10^{-4}$, 3\% warmup, cosine decay).
+Multimodal fusion stage-1 trains the projector+TIS+CARA (with $M{=}96$) for 3 epochs (global batch 512, lr $10^{-4}$) with the LLM and resampler frozen; stage-2 unfreezes the resampler last cross-attention layer and adds LoRA ($r{=}128$, $\alpha{=}64$) to LLM for 2 epochs (global batch 128, lr $2\times10^{-5}$).
+We set $\lambda_{\mathrm{cover}}=5\times10^{-4}$, $\lambda_{\mathrm{feat}}=10^{-3}$, and $\lambda_{\mathrm{TIS}}=\lambda_{\mathrm{rank}}=0.02$.
+All training stages are on 4 Ada RTX A6000 GPUs.
+More details are in \suppsec{app:training_detail_train}.

 \myparagraph{Baselines.} To verify the effectiveness of our LoC-Path framework, we compare it with several end-to-end MLLMs, including GPT-4o~\cite{hurst2024gpt}, Quilt-LLaVA~\cite{seyfioglu2024quilt}, WSI-LLaVA~\cite{liang2025wsi}, and SlideChat~\cite{chen2025slidechat}.
 The input tokens for SlideChat~\cite{chen2025slidechat} are $20480$.
 We resize the WSI thumbnails to $1024\times1024$ for Quilt-LLaVA~\cite{seyfioglu2024quilt}.
-To compare with other token reduction methods, we compare Token Merge (ToMe)~\cite{zhong2025aim,bolya2023token}, DivPrune~\cite{alvar2025divprune}, ACMIL~\cite{zhang2024attention}, and the adaptive average pooling method.
-We replace our STM and the resampler with these token reduction methods, but leave the projector, TIS, and CARA components unchanged.
-We set the merged result token length to be $256$ with $M=96$.
-For ToMe, we use the balanced implementation from AIM~\cite{zhong2025aim}, and we iteratively do tile-level token merge until the token length reaches $256$.
-For ACMIL~\cite{zhang2024attention}, we follow the attention head design and use the attention score to select $256$ tile-level tokens.
-For DivPrune~\cite{alvar2025divprune}, we prune token length at different rates to reach the same $256$ token length.
-We also train the token reduction baselines in two fusion stages.
+We evaluate representative token reduction methods, including ToMe~\cite{bolya2023token,zhong2025aim}, DivPrune~\cite{alvar2025divprune}, ACMIL~\cite{zhang2024attention}, and adaptive average pooling, as drop-in replacements for our STM+resampler.
+For a fair comparison, we keep the projector/TIS/CARA modules and the two-stage training recipe unchanged, and match the token budget by reducing each slide to $256$ visual tokens, from which TIS routes $M=96$ tokens to the LLM.
+We adopt public implementations and tune only the reduction ratio to meet the target budget; full details are provided in \suppsec{app:training_detail_eval}.